Understanding Emotions

 Hate: A complex mix of emotions, typically toward distant others or groups, that fosters a false sense of belonging or superiority.
 Possibly combinations of pain, suffering, envy, resentment, disappointment, or embarrassment

-Assessing how frequently you experience each of these emotions, as well as their perceived helpfulness, can contribute to emotional health.
-After you have examined your emotions, you might want to identify strategies for strengthening healthy emotions.
+Assessing how often you experience each of these emotions and their perceived helpfulness can contribute to emotional health.
+After you have examined your emotions, you might want to identify strategies to strengthen the emotions that help you feel more peace and equanimity, a feeling that is good for your soul and your CNS (Central Nervous System).

 Where Do Emotions Come From?